luyadev/luya.io/docs/guide/ngrest/model.md

 }
 ```

-This will use the root attribute id which is present in the view, this can be usefull when using <class name="luya\admin\ngrest\plugins\Angular" /> plugins.
+This will use the root attribute id which is present in the view, this can be useful when using <class name="luya\admin\ngrest\plugins\Angular" /> plugins.

 ## Default Order (Sorting)